AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/data-awareness.md

 ---
 solution: Experience Platform
 title: Overview of data awareness in Use Case Playbooks
-description: Learn how to accelerate time to value by leveraging Adobe standard fields and field groups
+description: Learn how to accelerate time to value by copying the assets generated in the end inspirational sandbox to other sandboxes.
 badgeBeta: label="Beta" type="Informative"
 ---